Absheron's stone roads: Background and details

-In history
+Historical and modern accounts

 In written sources, the first information about Absheron's stone roads was noted by the academician Lents in 1830 in Baku.
-While researching the Big Zire Island, he describes the stone roads, marked by carved grooves in the rocks.
+While researching Big Zire Island, he describes the stone roads, marked by carved grooves in the rocks.
 He notes that these stone roads extend towards the village of Shikh, or towards the southernmost point of the Baku bay, reaching the water's edge.

 Previously, Abbasgulu Bakikhanov, who was part of the archaeological group, also wrote about the stone roads.
 He wrote:

 In the district of Baku, traces of wheels extending to the sea can be seen on rocks in places like Bilgeh, Zire, Bibiheybat, and other villages, as well as on some islands.

 Historian Sara Ashurbeyli also noted the presence of two-wheeled stone roads extending towards the sea on the Umid cape, located near the villages of Bilgeh and Nardaran.